yanniks/whatsapp-purple-adium/README.md

 Status
 ----------
-20140104 Developer preview: Currently it only works with Adium Version 1.7 We're working on a 1.5 - 1.7 release.
+20140104 Developer preview: Currently it only works with Adium Version 1.6hg and 1.7hg We're working on a 1.5 - 1.7 release.

 FAQ